 - Working with the Office of the Director of the Central Intelligence Agency, Protocol, Public Affairs and directorate components to ensure successful and productive events with the Hill.

 - Manages Agency interaction with congressional staffs on constituent matters and Freedom of Information Act inquiries.

-3. Liaison Group: Comprised of directorate components (NCS, DS&T, DI and DS) that arrange, support, monitor, and document congressional briefings, hearings and travel.
+3. Liaison Group: Comprised of directorate components (DO, DS&T, DA, DS and DDI) that arrange, support, monitor, and document congressional briefings, hearings and travel.
 In order to accomplish this, the Liaison Group: